Skip to Content

 I need a fork to eat the steak.

-In addition to the above three usages, il faut can also be used in other tenses than the present tense.
+In addition to these three uses, il faut can also appear in tenses other than the present.

 Future tense